BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 22. Tour the Alebrije Workshops of San Martin

-The other town full of alebrije workshops and galleries is San Martin (Google Maps).
+The other town full of alebrije workshops and galleries is San Martin.

-Two of the most famous artists, Jacobo and Maria Angeles, have their workshop here (Google Maps), and they give tours in English, where you get to see how the wooden sculptures are made.
+Two of the most famous artists, Jacobo and Maria Angeles, have their workshops here.
+They give free tours in English and show how the wooden sculptures are made.
 It’s worth it!

 You can also sign up for a workshop and learn how to make your own alebrije.